-Traditionally, research have been mainly focused on the institutional effects of technologies by using three mechanisms of institutional isomorphism and little attention has been given to study how technologies could be a part of the process of deinstitutionalisation reinstitutionalisation.
+Traditionally, research have been mainly focused on the institutional effects of technologies by using three mechanisms of institutional isomorphism and little attention has been given to study how technologies could be a part of the process of deinstitutionalisation and reinstitutionalisation.

+Deinstitutionalisation and reinstitutionalisation.

 Deinstitutionalisation has only recently begun to attract attention as it is increasingly recognized to be equally central to institutional process (Greenwood et al. 2002; Clegg and Bailey 2008).
 When institutional isomorphic pressures increase, the institutionalisation process emerges.
-On the other hand, when they decrease, deinstitutionalisation process Deinstitutionalisation is, therefore, a result of institutional change, erosion of existing institutions and creation of new ones (Seal 2003).
+On the other hand, when they decrease, deinstitutionalisation process starts.

+change, erosion of existing institutions and creation of new ones (Seal 2003).
 Deinstitutionalisation also facilitates unlearning in the organization to learn new facts, realities, and concepts.
 Through the deinstitutionalisation, institutions weaken and disappear because of new beliefs and practices (Scott 2001).
 The process of institutional change is usually evolutionary and path dependent which is shaped by existing institutions (Siti-Nabiha and Scapens 2005).